Introduction¶

 ,CellLine

-, …)Insights connect representations to experimental metadata and knowledge (ontologies)
+, …)Insights connect dataset representations with experimental metadata and knowledge (ontologies)

 ln.connect("account-handle/instance-name")